 Use a shovel or stomp with your feet to create a snow maze in the back yard.
 Hours of fun for the kids to make it and to play in it.

 3. Go to the Lake

 We live near Lake Michigan and it is gorgeous in the winter!
 So if you have a beautiful frozen lake nearby, go see it.
-Just be careful on the ice or better yet admire it from a distance.
+Just don’t walk on the ice, admire it from a distance.

 4. Go for a Walk

 Grab some warm cocoa and go for a walk on a beautiful winter night.
-Listen to the sound of snow crunching under your boots.
+And if you have snow, listen to the sound of snow crunching under your boots.

 5. Build a Snow Fort

 Growing up in Finland building a snow fort was a must!
 We had hours of fun digging tunnels and building passageways and rooms.